gaelcolas/SharedDScConfig/README.md

 >
 >Our __configuration sharing guidelines__ is __a re-usable build process for DSC configurations__
 >
->That __transforms Configuration into re-usable and composable DSC Composite Resources__
+>That ~~transforms Configuration into re-usable and composable DSC Composite Resources~~ allow configurations to be composed, following the [Datum](https://github.com/gaelcolas/Datum) model.